 Open hernia repair

-In this procedure, which might be done with local anesthesia and sedation or general anesthesia, the surgeon makes an incision in your groin and pushes the protruding tissue back into your abdomen.
-The surgeon then sews the weakened area, often reinforcing it with a synthetic mesh (hernioplasty).
+In this procedure, the surgeon makes a cut in the groin and pushes the protruding tissue back into the abdomen.
+The surgeon then sews the weakened area, often reinforcing it with a synthetic mesh.
+This is called a hernioplasty.
 The opening is then closed with stitches, staples or surgical glue.
+Open hernia repair might be done with local anesthesia and sedation or general anesthesia.

-After the surgery, you'll be encouraged to move about as soon as possible, but it might be several weeks before you're able to resume normal activities.
+After the surgery, you'll be encouraged to move about as soon as possible, but it might be several weeks before you're able to resume regular activities.

 Minimally invasive hernia repair

-In this procedure requiring general anesthesia, the surgeon operates through several small incisions in your abdomen.
-The surgeon may use laparoscopic or robotic instruments to repair your hernia.
-Gas is used to inflate your abdomen to make the internal organs easier to see.
+In this procedure requiring general anesthesia, the surgeon operates through several small cuts in the belly.
+The surgeon may use laparoscopic or robotic instruments to repair the hernia.
+Gas is used to inflate the belly to make the internal organs easier to see.

-A small tube equipped with a tiny camera (laparoscope) is inserted into one incision.
-Guided by the camera, the surgeon inserts tiny instruments through other small incisions to repair the hernia using synthetic mesh.
+A small tube with a tiny camera, called a laparoscope, is placed into one cut.
+Guided by the camera, the surgeon places tiny instruments through other small cuts and repairs the hernia using synthetic mesh.

-People who have a minimally invasive repair might have less discomfort and scarring after surgery and a quicker return to normal activities.
-Long-term results of laparoscopic and open hernia surgeries are comparable.
+People who have a minimally invasive repair might have less discomfort and scarring after surgery and a quicker return to regular activities.
+Long-term results of laparoscopic and open hernia surgeries are about the same.

-Minimally invasive hernia surgery allows the surgeon to avoid scar tissue from an earlier hernia repair, so it might be a good choice for people whose hernias recur after open hernia surgery.
-It also might be a good choice for people with hernias on both sides of the body (bilateral).
+Minimally invasive hernia surgery allows the surgeon to avoid scar tissue from an earlier hernia repair, so it might be a good choice for people whose hernias come back after open hernia surgery.
+It also might be a good choice for people with hernias on both sides of the body, called bilateral hernias.

 As with open surgery, it may be a few weeks before you can get back to your usual activity level.

-You'll likely start by seeing your primary care provider.
+You'll likely start by seeing someone on your primary healthcare team.
 Here's some information to help you get ready for your appointment.

 What you can do